LuisFelipeRomera/Rstudio/README.md

 # Rstudio
 This repo contains some shortcuts that i may find useful for Rstudio, but often keep forgetting and have to research them again

-Some contents are probably copied and pasted from chat gpt-4 answers
+Some contents are probably copied and pasted from chat gpt-4 answers, with adaptations to my preferences and formated to Markdown.